tbm/homepage/content/debian/kirkwood/qnap/ts-41x/troubleshooting.md

 <h1>Troubleshooting</h1>

-This page describes common problems that users of Debian on the QNAP TS-410, TS-410U, TS-412, TS-419P, TS-419P+ and TS-419U have run into.
-If you have any problems with your QNAP TS-41x, either while trying to install Debian or when running Debian, please look through this page carefully to see whether you can find a solution.
+This page describes common problems that users of Debian on the QNAP TS-410, TS-410U, TS-412, TS-419P, TS-419P+, TS-419U, TS-420 and TS-421 have run into.
+If
+you have any problems with your QNAP device, either while trying to install Debian or when running Debian, please look through this page carefully to see whether you can find a solution.
 If your problem is not covered here, feel free to contact the <a href =